SidGanesan/SidGanesan/README.md

 Experience
 ---

-### Junior Developer
+### Developer - Wealth Tribe

 **Jarden Securities Limited** | *Jan 2020 - Present.*

 In my role I am involved in designing, developing, and maintaining domain centric micro-services.
-As part of the Runtime Barbarians and Team UN scrum teams delivered micro-services for tax reporting, portfolio management, and compliance monitoring.
+As part of the Wealth Tribe we delivered and continue to maintain tax reporting, portfolio management, order and trade services, bulk ordering, and compliance monitoring.
 Working as a back end developer implementing AWS Lambdas and traditional kubernetes micro services with both REST and GQL interfaces.

 ### Wealth Management Intern

 **Jarden Securities Limited** | *Jan 2019 - Jan 2020.*

-Involved as part of the Private Wealth Research team, designing and developing data and analysis tools to assist financial advisers.
+Involved as part of the Private Wealth Research team, I was in charge of designing and developing data and analysis tools to assist financial advisers.
 Developed tools, implemented using Excel, VBA, and PowerQuery.
-Conducted analysis on client behaviours and trading using R  to build an understanding of how client segments behave for AML purposes.
+Additionally, I conducted analysis on client behaviours and trading using R to build an understanding of how client segments behave for AML purposes.

 ### Laborer